Outdoor Research Coze Down Parka Review

 That said, our lead tester couldn't care less that it's not particularly flattering.
 The length, comfort, and lightweight feel give her a little swagger, like a fashionable somebody who doesn't care what you think of her outfit.

 That said, we would love to see some buttons or snaps added to this jacket.
-Not only would they add a flap of warmth to protect the zipper, but they also make it much easier to pull the jacket on to step outside in milder weather.
+Not only would they add a flap of warmth to protect the zipper, but they also make it much easier to pull the coat on to step outside in milder weather.
 You can use the double zipper to get the same effect, but it's a pain.

 This jacket is also certified to meet the responsible down standard, which indicates that the birds who grew the feathers didn't suffer more than necessary.
 Outdoor research provides a tracking number through its down supplier, Allied Feather.
 Our jacket’s down came from grey ducks in China.

 The shell is also 100% recycled nylon.
-If these steps to prevent animal cruelty and increase environmental responsibility fall in line with your values, that adds value to your purchase.
+If these steps to prevent animal cruelty and increase environmental responsibility fall in line with your values, that adds to your purchase.

 Ad-free.
 Influence-free.
 Powered by Testing.